GreyNewfie/GreyNewfie/README.md

 ### 🤔 About me

-I've always harbored an interest and passion for technology.
-Over two years ago I joined the tech sector as an account manager, and this experience inspired me to pursue expanding my technical skills.
-I began exploring web development and coding in my spare time, and it quickly affirmed how much I enjoy creating and learning new things.
-This excitement drove me to take my passion more seriously. and pursue a career change.
-I'm currently enrolled in the [Get Coding](https://www.getcoding.ca/) program and have completed two projects, Hero's Log and WizPool.
-I'm currently working on finishing the last module of the program and learning more about backend development using NodeJS and SQL.
-Below you'll see more about the projects I've built and the technologies I've work with.
+I've always had a deep interest in technology, and two years ago, I joined the tech sector as an account manager.
+This experience ignited a desire to deepen my technical skills, leading me to explore web development and coding in my spare time.
+Creating projects and continuously learning affirmed my passion for building software, driving me to pursue a full career change into software development.
+I'm currently completing the [Get Building](https://get-building.ca/) program where I've completed two projects, Hero's Log and WizPool.
+I'm currently working on finishing the program and expanding my backend skills with NodeJS and SQL.
+Below, you'll find details on the projects I’ve built and the technologies I’ve worked with.

 ### 💻 Personal Projects
 - [Hero's Log - HeroQuest Companion App](https://greynewfie.github.io/heros-log/)